 companioning others in healing and wholeness Shauna Janz, MA

 Whether supporting an individual, a family, or facilitating a community experience, I recognize people in their energetic and holistic selves - mental, emotional, physical, social, cultural, and spiritual - and as embedded in the wider field of the other-than-human world.
 I also strive to embody and work from a place that understands my own historical and social location as a colonial settler of European ancestry.
 I acknowledge the ongoing impacts of colonialism, racism, sexism, earth disconnection, and other cultural wounds that work to erase the diversity and dignity of human and other-than-human experiences and expression.
-My work and offerings are anchored in the resiliency of the human spirit, healing justice and animist values.
+My work and offerings are trauma-aware and anchored in the resiliency of the human spirit, healing justice and animist values.

 I am grateful to live and work on the unceded ancestral lands of the Coast Salish Lekwungen-speaking people.